Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Discussion

+We identify an interesting link between the bootstrap estimator in Sec.~\ref{sec:bootstrap_estimator} and data attribution methods such as influence functions~\citep{hampel_influence_function, koh_influence_function, jackknife} and datamodels~\citep{datamodels, trak_madry} which aim to identify training data points most responsible for a model's predictions.
+These methods allow for estimation of predictions under perturbation of training data and can therefore be used to approximate the predictions of a model trained on bootstrapped data needed for our proposed measure.
+Any data attribution algorithm that yields a mapping from training data to model predictions can be leveraged to estimate the variance terms in~\eqref{eq:mi_expansion}, and hence give epistemic uncertainty estimates.
+We investigate the performance of such an MI estimate based on influence functions; see~Appendix~\ref{app:sec:data_attribution} for a similar experiment with datamodels and hyperparameter details.

+We train a single convolutional network called the LeNet-5 on MNIST data \citep{mnist}.
+Next, we calculate the influence functions for each data point as described in \cite{koh_influence_function} for the model parameters in the last two fully connected layers.
+For each data point, we multiply the influence function by the change in the weighting under bootstrap and add all these products to the parameters to obtain an approximation for model parameters under a bootstrap reweighting.
+We obtain predictions from 100 such approximated models and use Algorithm~\ref{alg:bootstrap} to obtain MI estimates.
+To obtain a Bayesian estimate of MI, we follow the Bayesian interpretation of Monte Carlo Dropout proposed in \cite{dropout} wherein Dropout is enabled at inference time and stochastic forward passes are performed to obtain samples from the Bayesian predictive distribution.

+Fig.~\ref{fig:influence_dropout} shows the influence function approximation and Dropout estimates.
+While there is correlation, influence function estimates are an order of magnitude smaller.
+We hypothesize that this is because the influence function approximation only uses a single trained model and hence fails to capture the randomness due to training stochasticity.

-\textbf{Future Directions:} Our proof-of-concept experiment in Sec.~\ref{sec:if_experiment} proposes the idea of connecting data attribution methods to uncertainty quantification.
-Indeed, the variance of the influence function is also the variance of the estimator \citep{tsiatis_semiparametrics}.
-This open the doors to studying ``uncertainty attribution"\textemdash identifying data points or modalities responsible for model uncertainty\textemdash by estimating their influence function.
-Our investigations in Sec.~\ref{sec:eu_decomp} that attribute uncertainty to training data variability and optimization stochasticity are an example of this idea and we hope to investigate this more deeply in a future work.
+Nonetheless, our experiment serves as proof-of-concept for studying ``uncertainty attribution"\textemdash identifying data points or modalities responsible for model uncertainty\textemdash by estimating their influence function.
+Since the variance of an estimator is equal to variance of its influence function \citep{tsiatis_semiparametrics}, we can note that training data points with high influence on a test prediction drive up the variance of the influence function and hence lead to higher epistemic uncertainty.
+We hope to explore this more in a future work.